mattreheuser/2023_Reheuser_CNS_Lab/Homework_6/README.md

 #### 2023.10.18 <p>&nbsp;</p>

 ### - Splunk training course
-I took the Splunk training course on getting data into Splunk.
-This course helped closed a lot of the gaps I had in my mind about how the logs were getting into Splunk.
-There are four segments to get data into the pipeline.
-Starting with input, then the data is parsed, then indexed, then available for searching.

-Data input types are
-files and directories
-network events
-scripted outputs
-linux and windows sources
-HTTP(s) Protocl
-Metrics

-There are uboyt types and meta data source types are very importatnt

-### - Splunk course certificate
+I enrolled into the Splunk training course on getting data into Splunk.
+While this course was less on theory or explaining the why it was still a helpful course to look into.
+This course ended up being really applicable to understanding how different data can be inputted, what type of data can be added and then how to parse the data by Splunk.
+The first thing the course did was define the data pipeline, there are four segements and they are: input, parse, index and search.
+The whole course worked in the Splunk enterprise web app to show demonstrate the GUI way to create and define ways for data to be inputted into Splunk.
+While in class we are not using the GUI, seeing the different options for the selections of that data input types was helpful to deepen my understanding on how that may be inputted.
+The GUI just ended up writing the input.conf file to define what was requested of the GUI.
+I learned about what data types can be defined in the input.conf to get data into Splunk.
+The data types are files and directories, network events, scripted outputs, Linux and Windows sources, HTTP(s) protocol, and metrics.
+Overall I felt that this course offered a good understanding on how Splunk works with data and is able to utilize the data pipeline to get data from a source to be searched.

 ### - Windows Event ID